How Much Does It Cost to Remodel a Kitchen?

 Plus, a kitchen upgrade offers real-deal real estate benefits.
 Any agent will tell you that the kitchen sells the home.
-And, thanks to the increase to your property value, you might recoup anywhere from 50-90% of your remodeling costs, depending on the housing market and the changes you make.
+And, thanks to the increase in your property value, you might recoup anywhere from 50% to 90% of your remodeling costs, depending on the housing market and the changes you make.

 Whether you’re looking at a minor facelift or a major kitchen remodel, average project costs can vary dramatically.

 With a total renovation, you could be paying for appliances, home systems, custom finishes and even new furniture — not to mention the fees for your kitchen remodeling contractor.
 In fact, installation and labor typically take up about 18% of your budget.

 But many homeowners don’t really need to go all-out.
 Even in a small kitchen, minor changes like new finishes and appliances can make a huge difference.

 While you can make modest upgrades for much less, the average kitchen remodel costs between $12,500 and $40,000 (CAD 17,200 and CAD 55,000), according to data from LawnStarter.
 More significant renovations can reach upwards of $60,000 (CAD 82,000) for upscale finishes and custom work.

 Here’s a breakdown of average kitchen renovation costs for some of the priciest categories — and, for the frugal family, some advice on where to save money.